hmchen47/DataScience/RefCards/ML-FeatureEng.md

     + less frequent than regular observations
     + lying further away from the regular observations in the feature space
     + w/ random partitioning identified closer to the root of the tree
-  + Pythoon: `from sklearn.ensemble import IsolatedForest`
+  + Python: `from sklearn.ensemble import IsolatedForest`

 ### Local Outlier Factor